Kitchen Counter Chronicles

 • Cut cold butter into dry ingredients, using a fork or a pastry cutter, until the mixture resembles fine crumbs.

 • In a small bowl combine eggs and buttermilk.
-If you don’t have any buttermilk you can make your own.
-Fill your liquid measuring cup with milk, remove 1 tbsp of milk and add 1 tbsp of white vinegar.
+If you don't have any buttermilk you can make your own.
+Fill your liquid measuring cup with milk, remove 1 tablespoon of milk and add 1 tablespoon of white vinegar.
 Stir.

 • Pour buttermilk and eggs into the dry ingredients.
 Mix with a fork until dough is wet.